 A Word From Attorney James Smith

 I have represented parties in their Nevada divorces for more than 25 years.
 I believe I understand the needs of clients when it comes to a divorce.
 I believe you want for this event to pass as painlessly and as easily as possible so you can go on with your life.
 My staff and I take this seriously and we work diligently to get you through your divorce as soon as possible, and for as little cost as possible without compromising on the quality of your representation.
-If your divorce is not granted when both parties have signed, I will give you a full refund of my attorney fee.
 Call 702-420-7052 for help.

 Attorney James E. Smith

 The staff at this attorney’s office is very knowledgeable and was very helpful in guiding me through the divorce process.
 I was very impressed with the quick responses to my questions and the speed in which my divorce was finalized.
 Hopefully, I will not need this service again, but if I do I would use them.

 M. H. Las Vegas, Nevada